isah-suleiman/Pizza/README.md

 A zip file is also included in this repository.
 ### How I would solve the problem
-By analyzing KPIs like **Total Revenue**, **Average Order Value**, and **Total Orders**, I will import the data into Microsft SQL server management studio(SSMS) to clean and transform the data after which I will use Power BI to create a report that identifies daily and hourly trends.
-The analysis will further break down sales by pizza category and size, highlighting the top 5 best-selling pizzas and the 5 worst sellers.
-Insights gained will help the business optimize inventory, target promotions, and refine the product mix to increase profitability.
+I will use Microsoft SQL Server Management Studio (SSMS) to clean and transform the data, focusing on KPIs such as **Total Revenue**, **Average Order Value**, and **Total Orders**.
+Afterwards, I’ll create a Power BI report to highlight daily and hourly sales trends.
+The report will break down pizza sales by category and size, showcasing the top 5 best and worst sellers.
+The insights from this analysis will help optimize inventory, focus promotions, and adjust the product mix to improve profitability.

 ### Steps I Took